Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-08-Configure-DLP-Alerts.md

     ![](../media/cc18.png)

 Alerts can be sent every time an activity matches a rule, which can be noisy or they can be aggregated based on number of matches or volume of items over a set period of time.
 There are two types of alerts that can be configured in DLP policies.

+## Review
+In this lab, you have completed:
++ Create a dlp policies

+## You have successfully completed the lab